joomlashack/wright/readme.md

 put the PHP logic in the functions.php file and save a boolean variable to use in the template.

+### 5. License Information

+The Wright framework and template that it's shipped with are licensed under the GNU GPLv3 :: http://www.gnu.org/licenses/gpl.html>

-### 5. Feedback and Suggestions
+### 6. Feedback and Suggestions

 Thank you for using our templates.
-We want to make sure we are providing a good product, so if you have problems, comments, or ideas, please feel free to post in the Wright forum:  https://help.joomlashack.com/categories/20059413-wright-joomla-template-framework
+We want to make sure we are providing a good product, so if you have problems, comments, or ideas, please feel free to post in the Wright forum :: https://help.joomlashack.com/categories/20059413-wright-joomla-template-framework